TechTitans-SAAS/ThriftUStore-4152SAAS/README.md

 # README
 How to run:
-!!!You need the correct master key to run the credentials
+!!!You need to add your own ".env" file with the credentials.
+The format should follow ".env_example" file.

 1. cd into ThriftUStore
 2. bundle install